lzilioli/iOS-Util-Shortcuts/README.md

 # README

 By using the SC Pshr ⬆️ (Shortcut Pusher), shortcut developers can easily share, distribute, and collaborate on Apple Shortcuts and their dependencies through a single Git repository, making the process more efficient and convenient.
-Then, using the SC Pllr ⬇️ (Shortcut Puller) shortcut, users can install published repositories with the git url on their clipboard and a single run of the shortcut.
+Then, using the SC Pllr ⬇️ (Shortcut Puller) shortcut, users can install all shortcuts within a published repository with the git url on their clipboard and a single run of the shortcut.

 The iOS Util Shortcuts Git repository addresses the following pain points: